aws/aws-ec2-instance-connect-cli/README.md

 `python -m pytest`

-Also, for corrcting import when using virtualenv, you have to export PYTHONPATH by running: `export PYTHONPATH=$(pwd)`
+Also, for correcting import when using virtualenv, you have to export PYTHONPATH by running: `export PYTHONPATH=$(pwd)`

 ## Generating Documentation